 You can also create your own group.
 You can also search for private groups through the list of clubs or universities you attend.

 Start a part-time job

-If you have time, start a part-time job or apply an internship.
-It’s a great way to support you financially and give you opportunity to meet new people.
+If you have time, start a part-time job or apply for an internship.
+It’s a great way to support you financially and give you an opportunity to meet new people.